 - to semantically classify the scientific literature according to Hallmarks of Cancer and literature-based discoveries

-In addition to research activity, I am also involved in lecturing and tutoring the students of International Master Program in Toxicology, offered by the Institute of Environmental Medicine, Karolinska Institutet.
+In addition to research activity, I am also course leader involved in coordinating and lecturing the students of International Master Program in Toxicology, at the Institute of Environmental Medicine, Karolinska Institutet.

 Awardee of NSERC Fellowship for postdoctoral studies in Health Canada 2014